 Trout Lake, Ontario, Canada

-Trout Lake ON visitor and community guide
+- Trout Lake ON Map

 Located in Ontario’s Nipissing District, Trout Lake has everything to offer the northwoods adventurer looking for water-based activities.
 Often overshadowed by its larger sister Lake Nipissing, Trout Lake offers all of the fishing, frolic and fun that the bigger lake does, just on a bit smaller and less crowded scale.
 Lake Nipissing guards the City of North Bay’s front door, while Trout Lake graces the back yard.
 This smaller lake provides the water supply for North Bay, and over 600 cottages and year-round homes enjoy its 32-mile shoreline.
 To make sure the lake is accessible to both local residents and visitors, the City of North Bay provides two swimming beaches with lifeguards on the west end of the lake at the edge of town.
 Trout Lake is popular for sailing and waterskiing and hosts many visitors on warm weekends.
 Several public access points are provided for small boat launching around the lake.